Bollinger Bands – Introduction

 Let’s look at some examples:

-In the Gold chart below, note how the middle and outer lines act as
+In the Gold chart below, note how the middle and outer lines act as a ceiling as the bearish trend unfolds.

 After the bearish move, Gold consolidates for several months and we see the bands start to squeeze together.